Arita Ware Side Plates (Set of 3)

 Bundle purchases may be shipped in separate parcels due to size, weight, or fragility.

-Antique Arita Ware Dishes with Hand-painted Hawk Design
+Antique Dishes with Hand-painted Taka (Hawk) Design

 • From late Meiji to early Taisho Period (1900~1920)